ULB-Metronu/georges-core/docs/examples/sequence.rst

     sequence.place_after_last(b2)
     sequence.place_after_last(d5);

-Of course, we can visualize the sequence.
+Of course, we can visualize the sequence with matplotlib or plotly.

 .. jupyter-execute::